Brina-Jas/cp-asymmetries/README.md

 [![Physics: LHCb](https://img.shields.io/badge/Physics-LHCb_Open_Data-blue)](https://opendata.cern.ch)

 ## Overview
-This repository documents a personal research project investigating charge-parity (CP) asymmetries in particle decays'.
+This repository documents a personal research project investigating charge-parity (CP) asymmetries in particle decays.
 The goal is to bridge the gap between theoretical Sakharov conditions for baryogenesis and experimental measurements using the LHCb detector framework.

 The project covers:
 * **Theory:** CKM matrix complex phases and meson mixing.